andycroll/andycroll.com/_posts/2024/2024-10-18-launching-usingrails.md

 UsingRails is one way to address that nonsense/lie/misconception.

-I’d been collecting a list of Rails-based organisations (primarily their domains) for a while in the worlds most disorganised Apple Note, through reading various newsletters, job boards and Ruby mailing lists.
-I’d also been nudged by [Irina](https://x.com/inazarova), when we were talking earlier in the year.
+I’d been collecting a list of Rails-based organisations (primarily their domains) for a while in the world’s most disorganised Apple Note, through reading various newsletters, job boards and Ruby mailing lists.
+I’d also been nudged by [Irina](https://x.com/inazarova), when we were talking earlier in the year about her RailsConf keynote.

 ## The technical side

 Obviously, the site is built with Rails.
 It was a chance to play (pre-release) with the new Rails 8 hotness.
-I’d started on edge Rails, but had to drop back to 7.2 for the latter stages of the build due to some small incompatabilities.
+I’d started on edge, but had to drop back to 7.2 for the latter stages of the build due to some small incompatabilities and minor bugs.
 A Rails 8 upgrade is in the offing in the near future.

 The app uses SQLite, incorporating the suggestions & improvements Stephen Margheim recommended in his [RailsConf workshop](https://github.com/fractaledmind/railsconf-2024/) and subsequent [talks](https://fractaledmind.github.io/2024/10/16/sqlite-supercharges-rails/) & writings.

-Backups via the [`litestream-ruby` gem](https://github.com/fractaledmind/litestream-ruby) and Stripe-style primary keys using the ulid SQLite extension via the `sqlpkg` gem.
+Backups are via the [`litestream-ruby` gem](https://github.com/fractaledmind/litestream-ruby) and I used Stripe-style primary keys using the ulid SQLite extension via the `sqlpkg` gem.
 All remarkably straightforward thanks to the huge advances in Rails 8’s SQLite support.

-I’ve hosted it on Digital Ocean (including using their S3-compatible file storage for Active Storage and SQLite backups) and deployed using Chris Oliver’s [Hatchbox](https://hatchbox.io).
-This was a chance to explore outside of Heroku and see where the current state of deployment to VPS-like solutions.
-Short story: it was pretty good, a good (re)learning experience and a shot across the bow of Heroku in my main usage context at work.
+I’ve hosted it (for now) on Digital Ocean (including using their S3-compatible file storage for Active Storage and SQLite backups) and deployed using Chris Oliver’s [Hatchbox](https://hatchbox.io).

+This was a chance to explore outside of the cloud providers and to see the current state of deployment to VPS-like solutions.
+Short story: it was pretty great, a (re)learning experience and a shot across the bow of Heroku in my main usage context at work.

-I was also an early adopter of [Solid Queue](https://github.com/rails/solid_queue), even finding a new way to break the complex interdependencies both in production.
+I was also an early adopter of [Solid Queue](https://github.com/rails/solid_queue), even finding a new way to break the complex interdependencies both in production and in development.

 So I did some ”contributing” to open source as a result of this living on the edge.
 Sort of.
 I posted a resonably detailed shrug of a ["I broke this, any ideas?"
 GitHub issue](https://github.com/rails/solid_queue/issues/324).
 Then the marvellous, smarter-than-me, folks of the community and showed up, discussed and then finally [solved it for everyone](https://github.com/sparklemotion/sqlite3-ruby/pull/558).
 Ten out of ten, would break stuff again.
 Thanks Mike, Rosa & Stephen.